robincsamuel/ghost-google-drive/README.md

 Will work with version higher than `0.6.0` of Ghost!

 ### What's is new in 2.x
- - Rewritten to add support to Ghost 2.x.
+ - Rewritten to add support for Ghost 2.x.

 ## Installation
 ### Via NPM